"I do not trust the cloud with patient data. Our server in the back office is more secure."

 The Numbers Do Not Lie

 In 2025, the healthcare industry recorded at least 642 large data breaches affecting over 57 million people.
 Hacking and IT incidents accounted for 76.7% of those breaches.
 The majority did not come from sophisticated cloud platform attacks.
-They came from the kinds of vulnerabilities that are endemic to on-premise systems: unpatched software, misconfigured networks, phishing attacks on staff credentials, and improperly secured databases.
+They came from the kinds of vulnerabilities that are common in on-premise environments: unpatched software, misconfigured networks, phishing attacks on staff credentials, and improperly secured databases.

 Absolute Dental, a Nevada practice with 50+ locations, suffered a breach in February 2025 that exposed records on over 1.2 million individuals.
 The compromised data included names, Social Security numbers, health histories, diagnosis and treatment information, insurance details, and financial account information.